sgjava/javauio/README.md

 ## Install script
 The install script assumes a clean OS install.
 If you would like to install on a OS with your own version of Java 25, etc. then you can look at what install-java.sh does and do it manually.
-What does the script do?
+What do the scripts do?
+* Install Java 25 JDK, Maven and Ant using SDKMAN
 * Install build dependencies
 * Install UIO Permissions Service and udev rules
 * Build HawtJNI (using my fork that works with JDK 25)